Research Reveals Uptick in Hostility toward Black Americans during Tough Economic TimesMay 11, 20215 min read

 “I’d suggest leaders be especially mindful that at times of economic stress such as we are currently experiencing, there is a very real danger of heightened racial animosity.”

 We’ve attached a full article with even more advice and helpful information from our experts – but if you are looking to learn more or cover this topic, we can help.

 All of our faculty are available to speak with media, simply click on either expert’s icon now – to book an interview today.

-Erika V. Hall Assistant Professor of Organization & Management; Faculty Advisor at The Roberto C. Goizueta Business & Society Institute
+Erika V. Hall Associate Professor of Organization & Management; Faculty Advisor, Business & Society Institute

 Hall's research focuses on the influence of race, gender, and class-based implicit biases on interactions within the workplace

-Emily Bianchi Associate Professor of Organization & Management
+Emily Bianchi Goizueta Foundation Term Associate Professor of Organization & Management